Youth Development Programs

 Believe in the transformative power of stories.

-We offer two programs: one that works inside three juvenile detention centers in or near Chicago with 13- to 18-year-olds, and Changing Voices, which employs 21 young people between the ages of 17 and 24 who are on parole, probation or post-release.
-Through Changing Voices, the young people receive wraparound services and work with both case managers and artist educators for 30 hours a week while being paid at Chicago’s minimum wage.
+We offer two program models: one inside three juvenile detention centers in or near Chicago with 13- to 18-year-olds, and Changing Voices, which employs 16 young people between the ages of 17 and 24 who are on parole, probation or post-release.
+Through Changing Voices, the young people receive wraparound services and work with both case managers and artist educators for 30 hours a week at Chicago’s minimum wage.

 Working with youth at all stages of court involvement.